00Xchriswilder-fhevm-hub/bounty-11/docs/confidential-lending-pool.md

 ## Overview

-A comprehensive confidential lending system that enables users to borrow against encrypted collateral while maintaining complete privacy.
-Borrowers can deposit multiple types of ERC7984 tokens as collateral, borrow against them, and manage their positions—all without revealing their balances, debt amounts, or collateralization ratios on-chain.
-The contract supports configurable collateral factors per asset, encrypted interest calculations, and automated liquidation logic based on encrypted health factors.
-All operations use fully homomorphic encryption (FHE) to perform calculations on encrypted values, ensuring that sensitive financial data remains private throughout the entire lending lifecycle.
-All collateral and debt amounts remain encrypted throughout the entire lifecycle.
+Demonstrates a confidential lending system with encrypted collateral and debt.
+This example shows how to multiple ERC7984 assets as collateral, encrypted collateral and debt tracking per borrower, collateralization ratio calculations (encrypted), interest calculations with encrypted amounts, liquidation logic based on encrypted health factors.
+Collateral: ERC7984 tokens deposited as security for loans.
+All collateral and debt amounts remain encrypted throughout.
+This example demonstrates confidential token operations with encrypted balances and transfers and shows how to manage FHE permissions for both contracts and users using external encrypted inputs with input proofs for verification.

 ## What You'll Learn

+- **Multiple ERC7984 assets** - as collateral
+- **Encrypted collateral and** - debt tracking per borrower
+- **Collateralization ratio calculations** - (encrypted)
+- **Interest calculations with** - encrypted amounts
-- **FHE.add operation** - How to perform this specific homomorphic operation on encrypted values
+- **Liquidation logic based** - on encrypted health factors
-- **Off-chain encryption** - Encrypting values locally before sending to contract
-- **FHE permissions** - Granting permissions for operations and decryption

 ## Key Concepts

-### 1. FHE.add Operation
+### 1. Collateral

-The `FHE.add()` function performs addition on encrypted values, computing the sum without ever decrypting the operands.
+ERC7984 tokens deposited as security for loans

-### 2. Off-Chain Encryption
+### 2. Debt

-Values are encrypted **locally** (on the client side) before being sent to the contract:
-- Plaintext values never appear in transactions
-- Encryption is cryptographically bound to [contract, user] pair
-- Input proofs verify the binding
+Encrypted amount borrowed against collateral

-### 3. FHE Permissions
+### 3. Collateralization Ratio

-Permissions control who can:
-- **Perform operations**: Contracts need `FHE.allowThis()`
-- **Decrypt values**: Users need `FHE.allow()`
+(collateral value / debt) * 100

+### 4. Health Factor

+Encrypted metric determining liquidation eligibility

+### 5. Liquidation Threshold

+Minimum collateralization ratio before liquidation

 ## Step-by-Step Walkthrough